 Q: Why should I mirror match my amiibo regularly?

-- A: Mirror matching your amiibo will help improve its knowledge of its own moveset.
-This is especially true with characters with unique mechanics, such as Ryu’s inputs, Marth’s tippers, and Lucario’s aura.
+- A: Mirror matching your amiibo helps to improve its knowledge of its own moveset.
+Mirror matches are especially important for characters with unique mechanics such as Ryu and Marth.